opendatahub-io-contrib/ai-on-openshift/docs/odh-rhoai/gitops.md

   namespace: redhat-ods-operator
 ```

-Finally, a Subscription shoould be created to install the operator:
+Finally, a Subscription should be created to install the operator:

 ```yaml
 apiVersion: operators.coreos.com/v1alpha1